Generational Marketing: A Guide

 • Not personalised

-Traditional media like TV, newspaper, and radio effectively grasp a Gen-Xer's attention as they spend quality time engaging with such media.
+Traditional media like TV, newspaper, and radio effectively grasp a Gen Xer’s attention as they spend quality time engaging with such media.

 Building brand trust is the key to promotion among Gen X. They tend to stick to the brands that give them good customer experiences and worth.
-Therefore loyalty programs, special memberships, and credit discounts go a long way in capturing Gen X. It is interesting to know that sometimes they may be interested in the brand just because they noticed some discount offer in the first place.
+Therefore loyalty programs, special memberships, and credit discounts go a long way in capturing Gen X. It is interesting to know that sometimes they may be interested in a brand just because they noticed some discount offer in the first place.

 Case Example – Walmart